InstallerLegacy/virtualhub.eu.org/docs/1960s/1965/decsys/simh/index.md

 ![List of files in !
 DECSys-7](./DECSys-7-SIMH-4.webp)

 That's it!
 We used !
 DECSys-7.
 We can create a shell script to make it easy to launch the VM.

+### Linux

 Create a file called `DECSys-7.sh` with the following content:

 ```bash
 #!/bin/bash